-Human Biology is excited to be offering a Bachelor of Science (B.S.) option to our majors starting in the 2016-17 academic year.
+Human Biology is excited to be offering a Bachelor of Science (B.S.) option to our majors.
 The B.S. will be available to undergraduate students alongside the current B.A. option and minor.
 More information about the details of pursuing the B.S. major option is available in the Stanford Bulletin.

 Bachelor of Science Degree